 Robotics manufacturer RobotIQ describes mathematics as one of the only core robotics skills that you cannot learn as you go along.
 At a minimum, a strong background in several fields of mathematics and science are critical for a successful career in robotics:

-- Algebra and calculus will help you write the equations and formulas that represent the abstract concepts that a robot manipulates.
+- Algebra and calculus teach you the equations and formulas that represent the abstract concepts that a robot manipulates.

-- Geometry and physics will help you understand the different ways that a robot can move in order to minimize movement, reduce wear and tear, and increase the lifespan of equipment.
+- Geometry and physics help you understand a robot’s range of motion in order to minimize movement, reduce wear and tear, and increase the lifespan of the equipment.

 While a career in robotics requires knowledge of popular programming languages such as C, C++, Python, and Java, there are some key differences between programming for robotics and programming to develop software or mobile applications.

-- Software applications tend to interact with other software applications, such as a website requesting information from a database.
+- Software applications tend to interact with one another.
+For example, a website directly requests information from a database, and that database responds with the information the website is requesting.
 Robots, on the other hand, interact with software, hardware, and various electronics.
+There are multiple channels to account for when it comes to programming.

-- RobotIQ points out that many robots used in an industrial setting run on proprietary programming languages.
-If you’re working with robots from multiple manufacturers, there’s a good chance you’ll be working with multiple languages as well.
+- RobotIQ points out that many robots are used in an industrial setting, run on proprietary programming languages.
+This is especially important if you’re working with robots from multiple manufacturers.
+Therefore, robotics programming is dependent on these multiple languages.

 - High-level robotic system programming depends on highly complex and technical AI and ML algorithms.
 “This is at the intersection of programming and a theoretical understanding of how robots work,” Platt says.
 “It’s hard for employers to find those skills.”